 Need of the Course In today's dynamic corporate world is characterized by corporate restructuring at global as well as national level.
 The primary objective of the course is to develop a comprehensive understanding of mergers and acquisitions (M and A) from the perspective of the corporate executive.
 This course will cover all major elements of the Corporate Restructuring, Process, Valuation and Defense strategies.
 Description of the Course The course is designed to develop skill among the students to be able to recommend the appropriate mode of restructuring.
-It will also Objectives of the Course The course focuses to provide in depth understanding of 1.
-Corporate Restructuring - types, theories, Modes
+It will also provide insight into the process of merger along with the different valuation techniques available thus helping the corporates to strike the right deal.
+Objectives of the Course The course focuses to provide in depth understanding of 1.
+Corporate Restructuring - types, theories, Modes 2.
+Pre and Post Integration Process 3.
+Valuation of the Deals 4.
+Defense Mechanism adopted